914book/NYC-HousingMarketPrediction-COVIDEra/README.md

 ### Description - Interactive App : FLASK
-      *
+      * see 'dashboard' folder in github

 ### Questions we hope to answer

-* How does unemployement affected housing prices?
-* How does income impacts housing prices?
-* On the side - we are also planning to have seperate impact analysis due to COVID if time permits. - # of COVID CASES by the Zipcode and housing prices.
+* housing prices by zipcode and a few housing options.
+* use additional feautres to enhance the results.
+Do these additional features enchance the models results as we move into a new  'market' while the city changes to adapt to COVID?